Water Street Tampa’s Vision Goes Vertical

 After more than two years and roughly $35 million in infrastructure efforts to lay the foundation for this transformational, urban redevelopment, Water Street Tampa became a reality in the spring of 2018.
 The project’s first 12 buildings went vertical, marking the beginning of an urban community connecting the City’s Central Business District with surrounding neighborhoods and waterfront.

-As one of several civil consultants supporting this massive first phase, Bohler focused on the planning, design, and permitting of the dual-tower 815 Water Street – the project’s first residential building also offering ground-floor grocery and retail amenities.
+As one of several civil consultants supporting this massive first phase, Bohler focused on the planning, design, and permitting of Heron, the dual residential tower at 815 Water Street – the project’s first residential building also offering ground-floor grocery and retail amenities.
 As the second vertical tower being built in the larger, highly complex, phased project, the team created opportunities to maintain forward momentum.

 After years of behind-the-scenes infrastructure work, the client, Strategic Property Partners (SPP), was eager to see their vision go vertical.
 Bohler leaned on its local expertise and regulatory relationships to help the team strategize a Design District Review approval, which allows for the varied building types and uses within the Central Business District of downtown Tampa.